PavanRangani/docs/docs/prd/contact-company/contacts-of-app-users.md

 ### Edit

 - Email address can't be changed.
-- Name or any other information can be changed
+- Name or any other information can be changed.

 #### UI Requirement

+- Edit:
-Edit: Show email as read only and show `Clarius Employees` tag near email field.
+  - Show email as read only and show `Clarius Employees` tag near email field.
+  - Shows `Permissions` section for admin users.
+[See this](https://drive.google.com/file/d/1SHPBchbYmx0IclxLgZjc4g9Abk2hmRkN/view?usp=share_link)
+    - Shows one checkbox `Allow wire instruction second check`.
+Default it is unchecked.
+    - If the admin user wants to allow wire notifications for any Clarius user, he/she will mark this checkbox as true.

 ### Delete